seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     author and to the reader alike** — the author knows the object he meant, and the reader has an object that fits, so nothing anywhere reports a disagreement until the two objects produce different answers on a live run.
+59. **A standing decision is amended in the floor before it is amended in the code.**
+    «No new coins» lived in four places — contract §7 item 3 as a HARD FLOOR, this map's inv.
+2 and §1, and the Architect's canon — and TZ-25 amended it in its own text, which is the one move a hard floor exists to refuse.
+The Executor blocked, correctly, and the block cost a full session; the work then proceeded on a lift spoken in chat, so for two commits the repository carried a 30-coin universe against a contract and a map that both said 28. **The order is not ceremony, because the floor is what the NEXT TZ reads:** a specification arriving in that window is checked against a clause its own subject has already outlived, and nothing anywhere reports the disagreement — the fingerprint gate compares a revision string and cannot see that the sentence under it is retired.
+An owner decision that contradicts a hard floor therefore lands as a contract version and a map revision FIRST, and the TZ that consumes it cites those versions in its own gate.
+Inv.
+55 bans writing a specification from a recollection of a rule; this bans writing one against a rule that is already gone.
+The cost of doing it in the wrong order is measured and it is two sessions and three disagreeing documents; the cost of doing it in the right order is one upload.

 ---

 ## 5. Limits

 - **CoinGecko: the bot runs WITHOUT a key.** `main.yml` passes only `GIST_TOKEN`, so `api_key = None` → public access, no monthly quota, IP-rate-limited on the runner, handled by `REQUEST_GAP_SEC = 1.0` and three retries.
-- **The free Demo key must NOT be attached at the current schedule.** Demo gives 100 calls/min but caps at 10 000/month; consumption is 17 runs/day × 30 calls ≈ 15 300/month plus `push`-triggered runs.
-A Demo key would create a cut-off around the 19th–20th that does not exist today.
-Attach only together with a cut to ≤ 10 runs/day.
+- **The free Demo key must NOT be attached at the current schedule.** Demo gives 100 calls/min but caps at 10 000/month; consumption is 17 runs/day × 32 calls ≈ 16 300/month plus `push`-triggered runs, and it rose by ~1 000/month when the universe reached 30.
+A Demo key would create a cut-off around the 18th–19th that does not exist today.
+Attach only together with a cut to ≤ 9 runs/day. **The keyless quota is the real ceiling on universe width:** each added coin costs 17 calls a day, so the list has room and the limit is worth naming before it binds rather than after.
 - Binance spot ticker with `symbols`: weight 40, ~12 KB (full ticker: weight 80, ~1.2 MB).
 - Binance `fapi/ticker/24hr?symbol=`: weight 1 × number of `fut:true` tokens, every 30 s.
 - Gist API: files > 1 MB are truncated (handled through `raw_url`).